Introduction to Caving

 - Chest ascender: This is used for ascending a rope.
 It is connected to a strap that goes from the front of your harness to the back and allows you to be able to sit normally in between ascending.

-- Hand ascender: This is your second ascender for going up a rope.
+- Hand ascenders: This is your second ascenders and safety ascender for going up a rope.
 You alternate between putting weight on the chest ascender and the hand ascender so that at all times you have one ascender that is gripping the rope and one that is sliding up so that you can move further up.
+You should have a safety attached to a cowtail for changing over and other meneuvers.

-- Foot strap: This is connected to the hand ascender to allow you to stand up in order to move the chest ascender up the rope.
+- Foot strap: This is connected to one of the hand ascenders to allow you to stand up in order to move the chest ascender up the rope.

 You always have to make sure you have someone who is comfortable rigging ropes in order to do vertical caves.
 Proper rigging is crutial, as it would be very unfortunate if you were halway down the rope and the improper knot tied at the top slipped out.
 Another common hazard when rappelling against a rock face is causing rocks to dislodge and fall down to the people below you.
 When this happens, you should yell "ROCK" so that people know someone above is falling.
 If you hear someone yell that, do not look up to see what is falling very quickly at your face.
 Instead, keep your head down, and if possible, pressed against the rock face.